Professor Ching-chu Hu, Chair

 Composition Minor MUS 104 Music Theory I, MUS 105 Music Theory II, MUS 217 Computer Music, MUS 329 20th Century Music; MUSP 129 Composition Seminar, minimum 4 semesters; Private Composition Lessons, minimum 4 semesters; Keyboard Proficiency and Performance Skills Exam; 402 Senior Project.

-Bluegrass Minor MUS 104 Music Theory I, MUS 330 History of American Folk and Country Music, MUS 337 History of Bluegrass Music, MUSP 135 Bluegrass Ensemble, minimum 4 semesters; Private Lessons, minimum 4 semesters (voice, violin, mandolin, banjo, bluegrass guitar, bass); 2 semesters of MUSP 126 Bluegrass seminar, Keyboard Proficiency and Performance Skills Exam.
+Bluegrass Minor MUS 104 Music Theory I, MUS 330 History of American Folk and Country Music, MUS 337 History of Bluegrass Music, MUSP 135 Bluegrass Ensemble, minimum 4 semesters; Private Lessons, minimum 4 semesters at the 100 level*** (voice, violin, mandolin, banjo, bluegrass guitar, bass); 2 semesters of MUSP 126 Bluegrass seminar, Keyboard Proficiency and Performance Skills Exam or MUSP 127 and 128 Keyboard Skills I and II.
 Performance Juries each term. **Violin students pursuing the Bluegrass Minor will replace private lessons with MUSP 145-02, Fiddle Ensemble.

 206 Conducting and Orchestration